ADORSYS-GIS/eID-Server/README.md

 Before running the server, ensure you have the following tools installed:

 - [Rust & Cargo](https://www.rust-lang.org/tools/install) (Latest stable version recommended).
-- [Redis](https://redis.io/download): The in-memory key-value store used for caching and session management.
+- [Redis](https://redis.io/download) (Optional): Used for persistent session management.
+The server defaults to a temporary in-memory store if Redis is not configured.

 **Clone the Repository:**